Dealers

 Load board scraping

-Bad actors systematically harvest dealership websites, load boards, and broker platforms to piece together pickup and delivery details.
+Bad actors harvest dealership websites, load boards, and broker platforms to piece together pickup and delivery details.
 They cross-reference vehicle listings, auction results, and transport postings to build a convincing fake pickup scenario.
 The more fragmented your transport data, the more they can work with.

 What a fraud incident actually costs